kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 .. index:: histograms, frequency distribution

 The :ref:`previous section <univariate-about-variability>` has hopefully convinced you that variation in a process is inevitable.
-This section aims to show how we can visualize and quantify variability in a recorded vector of data.
+This section aims to show how we can visualize and quantify any variability in a recorded vector of data.

 A histogram is a summary of the variation in a measured variable.
 It shows the *number* of samples that occur in a *category*: this is called a **frequency distribution**.
 For example: number of children born, categorized against their birth gender: male or female.